burninc0de/socialsox-tui/README.md

 - It only reads from: `~/.config/socialsox-tui/socialsox-credentials.json`

 Once imported, the credentials are re-encrypted into the app's own storage (keychain + encrypted file).
 The raw `socialsox-credentials.json` can then be safely deleted.

+## Warranty and liability

+This software is provided as-is, without warranties or guarantees of any kind.

+By using this software, you accept that the authors and contributors are not liable for any claims, damages, losses, data loss, service disruption, or other liability arising from its use.

+For full legal terms, see the MIT license in `LICENSE`.